-It is important to note at this point that the group $\mathscr{O}_{n,1}$ corresponds to the projection where all subdiagrams having an even arrow are mapped to zero.
-This is one of the extremal examples mentioned in the introduction. \begin{theorem} Let $\mathscr{P}$ be any parity and $1 \le k \le n$.
-If $v \in \text{Hom}_{\mathbb{Z}}(\mathscr{O}_{n,k},\mathbb{Q})$, then $v \circ I_{n,k}^o[\mathscr{P}]$ is a virtual knot (or virtual long knot) invariant.
-The statement also holds when $n=\infty$ and $k < \infty$. \end{theorem} \begin{proof} Given any Reidemeister relation, apply the map $I[\mathscr{P}]$.
+\begin{proof} Given any Reidemeister relation, apply the map $I[P]$.
 The distribution of zeros and ones in the $\Delta Q$ relations coincides with the parity definition in Section \ref{pardef}.
-Collect similar terms in the image.
-By similar terms, we mean all terms which are identical outside the affected arrows.
-The grouped terms all lie in $\Delta Q$.
-The fact that these all vanish in $\mathscr{O}_{n,k}$ is sufficient to guarantee that $v \circ I_{n,k}^o[\mathscr{P}]$ is an invariant. \end{proof} Just as in the the GPV case, we have for each $k$ a sequence of surjections:
+Collect terms in the image which are identical outside the affected arrows.
+Each of the resulting groupings all lie in $\Delta Q$.
+The fact that these all vanish in $\mathscr{Q}_n$ is sufficient to guarantee that $v \circ \pi_n \circ I[P]$ is an invariant. \end{proof}

-There is also the following short exact sequence which will be used in the proof of Theorem \ref{upthm}.